 On the one year anniversary of Cyclone Yasi hitting the North Queensland coast ‘The True Spirit of Cyclone Yasi” began its launch tour of Queensland towns which will continue into March.
 As one of the contributing authors, I’m a bit sad to be missing all the press and book signings but I guess its more about being part of something and sharing my story with others.
 In photos from the publisher my camp leader at Tully is present so there’s someone already representing Blaze Aid at the book signings.

-The True Spirit of Cyclone Yasi can be bought from Life Love Laughter Ink and was commended by the Queenland Premier Anna Bligh. (read her message here).
-As of March 2013 the book had received a nomination for a North Queensland Arts Award so fingers crossed.
+The True Spirit of Cyclone Yasi was published with Life Love Laughter Ink and was commended by the Queensland Premier Anna Bligh.
+As of March 2013 the book had received a nomination for a North Queensland Arts Award.

 It remains on sale from Australian vendors (I do not receive any commission)